 All public carriers and utility companies, such as gas companies, water companies, electric companies, pipelines, and railroads, must pay taxes to the county in which their operating property is located.
 The Kentucky Department of Revenue performs the assessment of these taxes for the counties.
-Bus lines, common carrier truck companies, and taxicab companies are exempt from this tax (KRS 136.120).
-The Department of Revenue informs the county of the assessed value of operating property owned by a particular company, and the county applies its ad valorem tax rate and bills the main office of the company.
+Bus lines, common carrier truck companies, and taxicab companies are exempt from this tax.
+The Department of Revenue informs the county of the assessed value of operating property owned by a particular company, the county applies its ad valorem tax rate, and it bills the main office of the company.